 In 1961, Pigeon Forge’s first theme park opened its doors.
 Known as Rebel Railroad, this attraction was introduced by Grover and Harry Robbins of North Carolina.
 The park was famous for its coal-fired steam engine, a.k.a.
 Klondike Katie.
 In 1970, Rebel Railroad was purchased by Art Modell, the owner of the Cleveland Browns, who renamed the park Goldrush Junction.
 The attraction changed hands once again in 1977 when the Herschend Family rebranded the park as Silver Dollar City.

 In 1982, country superstar (and Smoky Mountain native) Dolly Parton accepted a deal to become a co-owner of Silver Dollar City.
 In May of 1986, the theme park reopened as Dollywood, and the attraction was an immediate success.
 1.3 million people showed up on Dollywood’s opening day, more than twice the numbers Silver Dollar City had recorded the previous year.
 More than three decades later, Dollywood is Tennessee’s #1 ticketed attraction.

 Where to Stay in Gatlinburg and Pigeon Forge

-Now that you’ve had a crash course in Gatlinburg and Pigeon Forge history, it’s time to start planning your getaway!
-Offering everything from 1 bedroom cabins to 15 bedroom lodges, Timber Tops Cabin Rentals is sure to have the perfect property for your escape.
+Now that you’ve had a crash course in Gatlinburg history and Pigeon Forge history, it’s time to start planning your getaway!
+Offering everything from 1 bedroom cabins to 15 bedroom lodges, we are sure to have the perfect property for your escape.
 To start planning your vacation, browse our selection of cabins in Gatlinburg and Pigeon Forge.